|Duration||1 Year Full-time; 2 Years Part-time|

 The course will equip you with the essential skills that enable you to understand and interpret the history and culture (written and visual) of the past.
-It will introduce new and innovative methodologies that bring fresh insights into medieval times, and that allow us to reconstruct in considerable detail how people understood their world, and how they lived their lives.
+It will introduce new and innovative methodologies that bring fresh insights into medieval times, and that allows us to reconstruct in considerable detail how people understood their world, and how they lived their lives.
 There are modules that explore and apply research methods, and also modules that train you in how these methods and skills can be used by graduates in their employment.

 What are our graduates doing?

-- doctoral study with scholarship support
+- doctoral studies with scholarship support

 - work in financial services

-- university lecturing
+- university lecturing/teaching

 - project management

-- the heritage sector including curatorial and museum positions.
+- work in the heritage sector including curatorial and museum positions.

 English Language Requirements

-Applicants that are non-native speakers of the English language must meet the university approved English language requirements.
+Applicants who are non-native speakers of the English language must meet the university-approved English language requirements.
 Vsit our PG English Language Requirements page for more information.

 Fees and Costs

 The EU fee for this course is Full-time €6,130; €3,130 (Year 1 part-time), €3,130 (Year 2 part-time).

-The Non-EU fee for this course is €13,000.
+The Non-EU fee for this course is €16,400.

-If your course required a deposit, that figure will be deducted from your second semester fee payment in January.
+If your course required a deposit, that figure will be deducted from your second-semester fee payment in January.

-EU student fee payment:
+EU student fee payment

 Fees for EU students are payable in two equal instalments.
-First payment at registration in August and the second in January.
+First payment is at registration in August and the second in January.

-International student fee payment:
+International student fee payment

 How can I pay?

-By Credit/Debit card online or by credit transfer.
+You can pay by Credit/Debit card online or by credit transfer.

-If you have any questions on fee payment please email our Fees Office at email@example.com .
+If you have any questions on fee payment please contact the Fees Office.

-How Do I Apply
+How To Apply

-- Original qualification documents listed on your application including transcripts of results from institutions other than UCC
+- Original qualification documents listed on your application including transcripts of results from institutions other than UCC.

-- Any supplementary forms requested for your course.
+- Any supplementary items requested for your course if required.

-Please use our web enquiry form to contact us.
+- Any questions?
+Use our web enquiry form to contact us.